Heather/OpenShark/readme.md

 =========

  - light WinGrooves re-code on F#
+ - Check `aweshark` branch for awesomium & wpf based project
- - Run rc.bat to generate res file for icon
+ - Run build.bat to build...

 FEATURES (Most of features are just WinGrooves but I list them anyways) :